GeoffreyFClark/sudoku/README.md

 # Sudoku-Project

-Push updates to sudoku_generator.py as sudoku_generator_template.py is intended to be our original template for reference purposes.
+Push updates to sudoku_generator.py

+sudoku_generator_template.py is intended to be our original template for reference purposes

 ## REPLIT Instructions